 While jumps enable basic control flow, they can make code hard to follow.
 In our next article, we’ll introduce the equivalent of functions: a way to execute code from elsewhere while maintaining a linear flow.
 You’ll see how this approach mirrors procedural code in high-level languages, making assembly more intuitive and organized.

-1. This mental model is not entirely made up.
-Emulators, software emulating systems on other hardware, usually represent instruction streams as arrays.
+1. This mental model is not entirely made up: emulators usually represent instruction streams as arrays, for example.
 If you are interested in emulation, CHIP-8 is a great place to start and this a good guide to get your hands dirty.

 2. I say explicitly because, for example, the syscall instruction may issue an interrupt.
 The cooperation between operative systems and user programs makes for a fascinating world in its own right and discussing it here would do it no justice.
 If you are curious, you can consult any operative systems book.
 Personal recommendation, OSTEP and in particular this chapter